-You don’t have to be a numbers pro to get the most out of this invoice either.
+You don’t have to be a numbers pro to get the most out of your catering invoice template, either.
 All you have to do is upload and save your company’s logo and contact information, describe the catering or special event services you provided, and indicate whether you are billing hourly or by item.
 You can even give your customers the option to tip and set up partial payments.

 This Microsoft Word invoice template is a great solution for all types of catering businesses, whether you’re working a wedding or providing lunch for a small event.
-Please note some industries may require mentioning specific terms and conditions on your invoice, so be sure to check the special requirements for your catering business.
+You can convert this to a catering invoice template for Excel or Google docs if need be.

-This invoice template can help take some of the stress out of invoicing customers, helping to create efficiencies and improvements when it comes to billing and payments.
+This catering invoice template can help take some of the stress out of invoicing customers, helping to create efficiencies and improvements when it comes to billing and payments.
 This template can also help you look professional and trustworthy to clients.

 Supplying as much information about the products or services provided on your invoice is important and helps you avoid any potential delays in getting paid.
 You also want to be as transparent as possible when sending an invoice, making sure to specify not only your rates and applicable taxes but also the terms for payments.
-Your invoice template should generally include the following:
+Your catering invoice template should generally include the following:

 Be as clear as possible when describing the catering service you’re providing.
 You may want to consider providing an itemized list of all the food, as well as descriptions of special orders and the price for each item.
 Include a list of additional charges for items like delivery, serving, and cleanup (if applicable).